thindil/steamsky/bin/doc/MODDING.md

 ### General informations
 - Open file *game.dat* in *data* directory and edit line which starts with Skills.
-- Each value for skills must be separated by comma and space: `, `
+- Each value for skills must be separated by semicolon and space: `; `
-- Each value have format Skill Name`:`Attribute Name.
-Attribute Name must be name of existing attribute from AttributesNames list.
+- Each value have format Skill Name`:`Attribute Name`:`Description.
+Attribute
+  Name must be name of existing attribute from AttributesNames list.
 Example:
-  *Gunnery:Dexterity*
+  *Gunnery:Dexterity:Used by gunners, determine chance to hit enemy in ship combat*
 - Whole Skills entry must be done in one line (if your text editor have automatic line wrap enabled, don't forget to fix it).